stand-art/jaxn/README.md

 * Binary strings:

   * Instead of escape sequences in a string, allow binary data directly, e.g. `$496E66696E697479`.
-  * Just like the empty string, `$` itself is a valid, but empty, binary literal.
+  * Just like the empty string, `$` itself is a valid, but empty, binary string.
   * Allow optional dots for readability, e.g. `$49.6E.66.69.6E.69.74.79`.
-  * Concatenation of binary string with each other and "normal" strings is allowed.
+  * Concatenation of binary strings with each other and "normal" strings is allowed.

 ## Discussion